When Hurricane Dorian slammed into the northern Bahamas in 2019, the Category 5 storm caused nearly inestimable damage on a number of islands.

 The Bahamas' goal is to produce 30% of its energy from renewable sources by 2030.
 Justin Locke and Chris Burgess of the Islands Energy Program believe the country can do even better.

 "The price of renewables have come down to the point where they're now very, very competitive with diesel," Burgess said.
 "And in most cases, way cheaper than diesel."

 "The key game changer has been battery storage," Locke said.
 "Battery storage has decreased in cost over 60% over the last five years.
 And what battery storage does is it enables the sun to shine when the sun is not shining.
 Renewables make more sense here than anywhere else in the world."

-And microgrids in the Caribbean are starting to show their value.
-When earthquakes struck Puerto Rico in January, the entire island's big electrical grid was shut down for days.
-But remember those solar microgrids installed at schools?
+And in the Caribbean, microgrids are starting to show their value.
+When earthquakes struck Puerto Rico in 2020, the entire island's big electric grid was shut down for days.
+But remember those solar micgrogrids installed at schools?
 They kept providing power.
 The lessons can really apply anywhere.

 "California has the same system architecture as here in the Caribbean, right?
 Fossil fuel, long transmission distribution lines," Locke said.
 "And you see that PG&E had to proactively shut off power to millions of people in order to prevent fire."